 So, passengers with a UK passport still receive the same protections they have before as if Brexit never even happened.
 But what protections can you expect from the airline under this law?
 Receiving compensation from the airline can still be quite tricky, no matter where you’re from.
 There are tons of loopholes and exceptions that make receiving compensation a hassle.

-What Situations Could Lead to Compensation?
+What Situations Could Lead To Compensation?

 Let’s take a look at what situations UK passengers can expect compensation from.
-If your flight was canceled or delayed, you may be entitled to financial compensation.
+If your flight was cancelled or delayed, you may be entitled to financial compensation.
 However, it’s important to know what will and will not lead to you receiving your compensation.

 Depending on the situation, a delay may entitle you to compensation.
 If the delay led to you missing a connecting EU or UK flight, then you will likely be compensated.

 Depending on what led to the cancellation, you could be compensated for your troubles.

 This is an issue caused by the airline and will likely lead to you receiving financial compensation.

 If there are issues with the plane that lead to a delay or cancellation, then you will likely be compensated by the airline.
 However, if the threats are on the airport, that situation might be out of the hands of the airline.